yzong0107/Create-New-Purchase-Order/backend/README.md

 ![excel edit](images/excel_edit.png)

 2. Always check the downloads.xlsx after the program finishes.
 The program should log the PO code in AiM.
 Column N, O and P are **auto generated** by this RPA program.
 Please manually check those error messages.
+Notice the new columns end with *"(demo) "*or *"(prod)"*

 ![excel output](images/excel_output.png)